JuliaInterop/MathLink.jl/README.md

 ## LateX printing in JuPyter Notebooks
-Printing in Juypter notebooks is, by default, done in latex.
+Printing in Jupyter notebooks is, by default, done in latex.
 This can be turned off with the command `MathLink.set_texOutput(false)`

 ## Installation Troubleshoot